chatsopond/fastlane-log/README.md

     - Revoke the expired certifications
 - `fastlane sigh`
   - Generates a provisioning profile, saving it in the current folder
+- `fastlane match`
+  - Sync the certificates and profiles across the team
 - `fastlane match nuke <mode>`
   - command is used to completely delete (nuke) certificate management data and provisioning profile management data in an Apple Developer account or a Google Play user account.
 This command is useful when you want to start fresh with certificate and provisioning profile management or when you need to delete problematic data.
   - Please note that the `nuke` command should be used with caution, as deleting data in developer or user accounts is irreversible.
 Make sure you have backed up any important data before using this command.
   - Example
     - fastlane match nuke distribution
+- `fastlane gym`
+  - Automate beta deployments and releases for the iOS apps.

 ## Prepare for Fastlane